OsmanMariam/Password-Locker/README.md

 * Create a external accounts for other sites.
 * Generate a password or input a preferred password.
 * Delete an existing account.

+## Running the Application
+* To run the application, in your terminal run:

+    $ chmod +x main.py
+    $ ./main.py